 Energy suppliers vary their pricing by region and your bill will also depend on your usage.
-Different energy suppliers also target different types of household, so some might offer a cheaper deal to a family home with high usage, while someone living alone with low usage might find a cheaper energy deal with a different supplier.
+Different energy suppliers also target different types of household, so some might offer their cheapest gas and electricity deal to a family home with high usage, while someone living alone with low usage might find a cheap energy deal with a different supplier.

 Not all households use both types of energy and many energy suppliers offer tariffs for just one type of fuel.
 You can also compare gas and electricity separately if you wish to choose different suppliers for each instead of using a dual fuel tariff.

-In Great Britain, around 4 million households do not use mains gas for heating.
-Just over half of all non-gas households use electricity as their primary heating source (Ofgem).
+In Great Britain, around four million households do not use mains gas for heating, according to Ofgem.
+Just over half of all non-gas households use electricity as their primary heating source.

 If you don't require a gas tariff for your home, you can search for separate electricity-only tariffs.
-When comparing energy prices with Uswitch, we'll ask if you use gas in your home.
+When you compare energy prices with Uswitch, we'll ask if you use gas in your home.
 If you answer no, we'll show you electricity-only tariffs that could save you money.